Startups vs Local Businesses

 3. Reducing their cost to operate, or to offer each incremental service.

-A great team also matters, but it matters because it contributes to those three categories.
+A great team also matters, and also because it contributes to those three activities.

-That could be a good living for each of the partners that own it, considering it cost them an estimated $1,000,000 and a year of time to get it going.
+That could earn a good living for each of the partners who own it, considering it cost them ~$1,000,000 and 1 year to get started.

 So there’s some deep inequality in local business outcomes.
-They all have to work really hard and some achieve these efficiencies better than others.
-But the majority survive, and survive for years, even if they’re just barely limping along.
+They all have to work really hard.
+Some achieve the 3 efficiencies better than others.
+But the majority survive for years, even if they’re just barely limping along.

-Anecdotally, I've seen that the #1 player in most categories of local businesses clears around $500,000 in annual profits in each market.
-They tend to have around 20% net margins.
+Anecdotally, it looks like the #1 player in most categories of local businesses clears around $500,000 in annual profits.
+They tend to have 20% net margins.

-Some scale their model by expanding to multiple locations, but that almost always happens over the course of decades.
-Not years.
-Interestingly, the efficiency of each additional location tends to go way down (not up) because the ability of the owner to assure quality of service and pay careful attention to each customer relationship is diluted across locations.
+Some scale their model by expanding to multiple locations.
+But that almost always takes decades, not years.
+Interestingly, the efficiency of each additional location tends to go way down (not up).
+That's because the owners struggle to maintain a high standard of service.
+Their personal touch in customer relationships gets diluted as they open more locations.

 First, they're cheaper to start.
 Most software startups can be seeded and validated with less than $200,000 today.
-Then the best among them raise a lot more money from there.
+The best among them raise much more money afterwards.

 But startups have a different challenge.
-Instead of competing on operational efficiencies, they compete on finding and scaling a brand new business model from scratch initially.
+They aren't competing on operational efficiencies.
+They compete on finding and scaling a brand-new business model from scratch.

 In startups, everything is unknown.
 They start with a vision and assemble a team of people crazy enough to materialize it.
-Maybe there’s some ideas on how to execute, but those almost always change when they meet the real world.
+They might have some ideas about how to execute.
+But those almost always change when they meet the real world.

 The product is unknown.
 The customer is unknown.
 The business model is unknown.

-But if they can figure these hard problems out and make something better then the reward can be outsized.
+But if they can solve these hard problems, then the reward can be outsized.

-Airbnb, for example, got started in 2007 with $30,000 that the founders got from selling artsy cereal boxes.
-That is less than half of what the average pizzeria gets started on.
+Airbnb, for example, got started in 2007 with $30,000 that the founders earned by selling artsy cereal boxes.
+That's less than half of what it takes to start an average pizzeria.

-In 2008 they then got funded by Y Combinator with another $20,000 in funding for a grand total of $50,000.
-But they kept talking to their users and persisted in searching for a working business model.
-By 2009, they grew to serve over 10,000 registered people and in 2010 were able to raise $7,200,000 to take the concept global due to their growth rate.
+In 2008 they then got funded by Y Combinator.
+That was another $20,000 in funding, for a grand total of $50,000.
+But they kept talking to their users.
+They persisted in searching for a working business model.
+By 2009, they had grown to serve 10,000+ registered people and.
+In 2010 they raised $7,200,000 to take the concept global, thanks to their growth rate.

-Now, AirBNB is worth $31 billion dollars.
-That’s more than Domino’s Pizza – which was founded in 1960 and had a 48 year head start.
+Now, Airbnb is worth $31 billion.
+That’s more than Domino’s Pizza.
+Domino's was founded in 1960 and had a 48-year head start.

-If you can get a lot wealthier from starting a startup, then why does anyone start local businesses instead of startups?
+If you can get so much richer by starting a startup, then why would anyone start a local business?

 Most local businesses generate modest incomes for the owners.
-They then use those profits over years to add more locations and expand their operation.
-Some outright fail but most actually turn a profit continuously, even at a modest level.
+The owners can use those profits to add more locations and expand their operation.
+Some outright fail.
+But most actually turn some profit continually.

-This is because they’re based on tried and true business models.
-Known customers, known offerings, known products, known services, known price points – that do something people want.
+That's because they're executing tried-and-true business models.
+Known customers, known offerings, known products, known services, known price points.
+And they sell something people want.

 In startups, almost all founders fail.
-Most never even raise venture backing and deplete the time and savings of the founders.
-They either get really big, or (like most) die trying.
-Most startups die before reaching “product market fit” which means that they never made something people want and never found a repeatable business model.
-Local businesses start with that model.
+Most never even raise venture backing, depleting their own savings and time.
+Startups can get huge, but most die trying.
+Most startups die before reaching “product/market fit.”
+That means that they never made something people wanted, and they never found a repeatable business model.
+Local businesses don't face these hurdles.

 2) Faster social status